al-gibson/public-library-programming/README.md

 2018:  https://www.sos.wa.gov/_assets/library/libraries/libdev/downloads/statistics/18stats/programs.pdf

 Anna will update this repository as new data becomes available.
-Please reach out to her for any questions – annag18@uw.edu.
+Please reach out to her with any questions – annag18@uw.edu.